carseys/pediatric-sepsis-ml-kaggle/README.md

 * Adding age in months to all rows based on timedate present in UID.
 * Adding gender to all rows based on person_id within UID.
 * Encoding categorical data : drugsexposure (drugs, routes), devices, uid, gender.
-* Removing columns with <10000 values.
+* Removing columns with <10000 values in training data.
+Removing the same columns in test data.
 * Gaussian imputation of values for blood pressure(systolic and diastolic), body temperature, hematocrit based on expected value by age.
 Based Gaussian distributions on healthy measurement ranges found online.
 * Splitting the labeled train data into training and test.
 The provided test data isn't labeled because it is used to score for the leaderboard/competition.
 Thus the training data is split into train and test so that it is still possible to test the model with labels known to evaluate performance and prevent overfitting.
 * Random Forest Model!
 Adjusted class weights to favor prediction of sepsis label.